gcdengansto/inspy/doc/install_miniforge_and_python_packages.md

 1. Run the `.exe` and follow the installer prompts.
 Recommended choices:
    - Install for `Just Me` (unless you have a reason to do system-wide).
    - Allow the installer to initialize `conda` by adding it to the PATH or use the installer default that adds a “conda init” step to your shell.
-After install, close PowerShell and re-open a new PowerShell window (or run `conda init powershell` and restart shell).
+After install, open a new PowerShell window (or run `conda init powershell` and restart shell). or open the miniForge Prompt window

 ### 3.2 macOS